chirangaalwis/aws-cloudformation-templates/vpc-with-application-load-balancer/README.md

-# VPC with Load Balancer CloudFormation Template
+# VPC with Application Load Balancer CloudFormation Template

 This CloudFormation template creates following resources for demonstrating basic features of a VPC: